BrendanNolan/obsidian/git.md

 # Rebasing

-While you are rebasing, you are successively applying commits from `feature` on top of the `HEAD` commit of `master`; thus, during the rebase, `HEAD` will refer to the `HEAD` commit of the `master` branch.
+While you are rebasing, you are successively applying commits from `feature` on top of `master`.
+Thus, during the rebase, `HEAD` will refer to the last commit from `feature` that you successfully rebased on top of `master` (possibly after resolving conflicts) or, if you have not yet successfully rebased a commit from `feature` on top of `master`, `HEAD` will refer to the top commit of `master` itself.
 Keep this in mind when resolving conflicts, e.g. with [[vim## Resolving Conflicts With vim fugitive|vim fugitive]].